robcarver17/skipperman/docs/volunteer_rota_help.md

 Volunteers can choose which days they are available on registration.
 Sometimes these will change, or they will make a mistake.

 To make someone available on a given day, just click the 'Make available' button in the appropriate column.
-To make someone unavailable on a given day, click on the umbrella button in the appropriate column (because it's a 'rain check' - get it?), or choosing the '**UNAVAILABLE**' option in the role drop down.
+To make someone unavailable on a given day, click on the umbrella button in the appropriate column (because it's a 'rain check' - get it?), or choosing the `UNAVAILABLE` option in the role drop down.

 You can also change availability by clicking on a volunteers name, changing the day selection ticks, and pressing save.

-Note: if you want to remove a volunteer completely, you should do this by [clicking on their name](#removing-a-volunteer-from-an-event) rather than making them unavailable on all days - Skipperman won't let you make someone unavailable on every day of an event.
+Note: if you want to remove a volunteer completely, you should do this by [clicking on their name and removing them from the event](#removing-a-volunteer-from-an-event) rather than making them unavailable on all days - Skipperman won't let you make someone unavailable on every day of an event.

 ## Add a volunteer

 Perhaps there is a non parent helping, or a parent who couldn't originally volunteer now can.
 You can add them manually.
-Click on the 'Add new volunteer to rota' option in the navigation bar:
+Click on the `Add new volunteer to rota` option in the navigation bar:

 ***
 ***